EnderBoy9217/captionWordSearch/README.md

 ## Overview
 This program analyzes YouTube video transcripts within a given playlist to count occurrences of user-specified words.
 The results can be printed to the console or saved to a file.

+## Features
+- Retrieves the titles of videos in a YouTube playlist.
+- Fetches transcripts of videos (if available).
+- Searches transcripts for user-defined words.
+- Displays the word count for each video and totals across the playlist.
+- Optionally saves the results to a file.

 ## Dependencies
 The program requires the following Python libraries:
 - `requests`